-With the Festive season and Christmas Break fast approaching, we have put together some need-to-know tips and guidance.
-From using 365 to stay in touch with family, setting an out of office, and more, we want you to make the most of what will be a very welcome Christmas Break.
-ICT Services would also like to wish everyone a very Merry Christmas and Happy New Year!
+With the Festive season and Christmas Holiday fast approaching, we have put together a handy ICT checklist, as well as some tips and guidance to follow before you switch off for the festive season.
+From saving energy to setting an out of office message and more, we want you to make the most of what we’re sure will be a very welcome Christmas break.

 Outlook 365 – Web Version (365.lincoln.ac.uk)